 An intelligent enterprise data management and migration strategy requires an analytics-first approach that ensures you know what data is in what classes and tiers.
 This helps Administrators, data owners and possibly also users to gain an understanding of the data structures or their own data and to make informed decisions. [more]

-- The Best Practice Analysis shows the permission levels and identifies inheritance breaks and direct permissions. [detail]
+- In Best Practice Analysis shows the permission levels and identifies inheritance breaks and direct permissions. [detail]

-- The Obsolete Data Analysis returns the number of directories and files and their total size that have exceeded a certain age. [detail]
+- In Obsolete Data Analysis returns the number of directories and files and their total size that have exceeded a certain age. [detail]

 - The Accounts Report creates an exportable list of all direct and indirect permissions of a user account. [detail]

-- The Data heat map provides information about the distribution of files according to age and directory depth. [detail]
+- In Data heat map provides information about the distribution of files according to age and directory depth. [detail]

 - File Type Analysis you can search specifically for certain file types and their storage space usage. [detail]